Title: | Beginning Computer Science with R |

 position

-position.
+A numeric vector of length 2 giving the initial position.
 (Make sure that it's within the dimensions of the ocean.)

 age

-: Initial age of the whale.
+initial age of the whale

 lifespan